tsheeran1/Inst-RPI-in-VirtualBox-Mac/2-Configure Virtual Machine.md

 # Configure Virtual Machine and install Debian and Raspberry Pi Desktop

-In this step we will configure VirtualBox and install the operating system we downloaded from Rasperrypi.org
+In this step we will configure VirtualBox so it is ready to install the operating system we downloaded Debian.org

 Same assumptions:  Downloads in ~/username/Downloads folder on iMac and you have "sudo" privs
 ## Steps